Construction Disputes: What Causes Them & How to Promote Early Resolution

 The most effective way to deal with construction claims is through a common doctrine of prevention and/or early recognition and efficient change management utilizing solid contract documents that identify and allocate the construction risks between the parties in concise and defined language, understood and utilized by everyone.
 Unfortunately, such idealistic circumstances rarely, if ever, occur.
 However, even where such conditions do not exist, given the appropriate actions and application of contract administration processes by the parties involved, it should be possible to promote a set of circumstances that will help facilitate, if not early resolution, a general settlement at a later date.

 Construction claims can manifest themselves in numerous ways as combinations of key contributory factors as diversified as interpretation of contract documents, legal systems, cultural perspectives, statutory regulations, inter-party communications, and even personalities.
-Disputes can arise at any time and any stage of the construction process from concept through bidding, engineering, procurement, and construction and even post-completion after the project has been handed over.
+Disputes can arise at any time and at any stage of the construction process from concept through bidding, engineering, procurement, and construction, and even post-completion after the project has been handed over.
 Construction disputes are universal but much can be done to manage the consequences of such core issues as delay and disruption, particularly given that in today’s world it has never been easier to “manage the risks of change and to prevent what, in the past, was thought to be the inevitable knock-on effect on completion.”1

 It is sometimes said that the collective noun for the parties to a construction contract should be called an “argument”.
 It is unfortunate that such a comment all too often rings true.
 As soon as the parties have signed a contract, whether between the main contractor and owner, contractor and subcontractor, owner and supplier/vendor or design consultancy, or any other combination thereof, the complexity and often burdensome processes involved with individual party interpretation and application of contract language, drawings, specifications, statutory regulations, etc., begins and continues until the end of the project.
 It is this self-interested interplay between the various contractual relationships, thousands of supposedly coordinated construction documents, overreliance upon misunderstood or misinterpreted legal precedents and systems, and a combination of numerous other applicable factors, coupled with the commitment of the monetary risks and financial stakes involved, that provides a breeding ground for lack of trust and the rapid creation of an adversarial atmosphere between parties, often from the beginning of the project.